AceCentre/RelayKeys/README.md

 ### Non-disability related products:

 - the [Buffalo BSHSBT04BK](http://buffalo.jp/product/peripheral/wireless-adapter/bshsbt04bk/) was pretty neat.
-You can still get this in Japan and does a very similar jon
+You can still get this in Japan and does a very similar job
 - The [IOGEAR KeyShair](https://www.iogear.com/product/GKMB02) (now discontinued) looked like exactly the same dongle - but with different software.

 Both of these products though failed to respond to software (on-screen) keyboards reliably.